secretstartups/handbook/content/handbook/product/fulfillment-guide.md

 In the event that a renewal process takes longer then intended (e.g. customer takes longer than average to sign renewal deal), customers run into a problem when their license expires at the subscription term end and they lose complete access to their GitLab instance (Self-managed or SaaS).

 Temporary Renewal Extension is an internal feature built in SFDC, and is accessible from a Renewal Opportunity.
 It enables any Sales Rep to generate the extension on their own, without contacting Support.
-Extension can be generated 1-15 days before subscription end date, with a default expiration date of 21 days after subscription end date (followed by the [grace period of 14 days](https://docs.gitlab.com/ee/subscriptions/self_managed/#subscription-expiry)).
+Extension can be generated 1-15 days before subscription end date or 1-13 days after subscription end date, with a default expiration date of 21 days after subscription end date (followed by the [grace period of 14 days](https://docs.gitlab.com/ee/subscriptions/self_managed/#subscription-expiry)).

 Additional context about this feature can be found [here](https://gitlab.com/groups/gitlab-org/-/epics/10173), including a [visual timeline](https://gitlab.com/groups/gitlab-org/-/epics/10173#timeline-of-events) of subscription events related to the temporary renewal extensions.